muratk3n/thirdwave/en/tweets/2019/week37.md

 ---

-Yes "back in the day", for a while, Biden was known was for his anti-Iraq War stance.
+Yes back in the day for a while, Biden was known was for his anti-Iraq War stance.
 But it [turns out](https://youtu.be/yTXA9vck7sg?t=36) his ducks weren't exactly in order on the issue.
 He dropped the ball when it mattered most.

 *2019-9-9 6:43:20*